List of deaths at the Berlin Wall: Identifying the death toll

 Identifying deaths specifically attributable to the Berlin Wall is not straightforward.
 Although East Germans were aware of deaths on the Wall from West German media broadcasts which they were able to receive, reliable information was closely held by the East German authorities.
 A number of different West German institutions kept their own records.
-These included the West Berlin police, the Central Registry of State Judicial Administration in Salzgitter (which tracked all border fatalities) and the Arbeitsgruppe 13 August (Working Group 13 August), a West Berlin association.
+These included the West Berlin police, the Central Registry of State Judicial Administrations in Salzgitter (which tracked all border fatalities) and the Arbeitsgruppe 13 August (Working Group 13 August), a West Berlin association.
 Within the jurisdiction of the West-Berlin police, the State Security Department was responsible for the registration of known incidents.
 The records distinguish between individuals who died at the outer border of West-Berlin (80 incidents), unclear incidents (with 5 possible wall victims) and border guards who were shot.
 The Central Registry of State Judicial Administrations in Salzgitter, was also given a mandate to collect evidence of actual or attempted murder in the GDR.
 In 1991, it published the "Salzgitter-Report" with the names of 78 victims.
 However, since the Registration Agency had no access to the GDR archives, the data was regarded as incomplete.
 Both agencies mainly listed incidents that could have been observed from West-Berlin or had been reported by fugitives or border patrols who left the GDR.